eclipse/che-theia-env-variables-plugin/README.md

 # Environment Variables Extension
-Server extension to get array environment variables or get environment variable value by key.
+Server extension to get array of environment variables or get environment variable value by key.

 ## Getting started